LittleBangTheory/HTTP-Server/server/README.md

 * If no host specified in HTTP/1.0, the default host (master-site) is used.
 * If the "/" target is asked, the target is changed to "/index.html".
+* The server supports GET, HEAD, and POST requests
+* The server supports percent encoding.
+* The server supports dot segment removal.

 ## Limitations